tarxvftech/FCS-152/README.md

 We don't yet know the optimal settings for the project but the radio still appears to run, so that's nice.

+## Problems with dreams

+At least right now, it doesn't look like the ESP32 has any way to sample the baseband.
+It also doesn't appear able to drive the speakers/headphones or sample the microphone directly.
+There is definitely some kind of way that it can send tones through the transmission, but that's not characterized yet.

+In short, it's probably stuck as what it is for now.
+Maybe there can be some improvements to allow it to do other things with a hardware revision.

 ## Dreams

 Radios - it's easy to forget this has two radios.
 You can do short-range